yandthj/HPC/docs/Documentation/Applications/LBMcfd.md

 ### M-Star

 !!!
 Warning
-	Users are advised to not leave this application open when not working on it.
+	Please close the application when not actively using it.
 The license of this product allows only one user at a time.

 The M-Star GUI can be accessed though a [FastX virtual desktop](../Viz_Analytics/virtualgl_fastx.md).
 M-Star is a resourse intensive application whose backed uses cuda aware openmpi to utlise multiple GPUs for computation.
 The application is always executed on a dedicated compute node while its GUI is interacted with on a FastX node.
 The steps to use M-Star are as follows: